tbro/myca/README.md

 Self-signed certificates are great, but they don't allow you to test authentication.
 Openssl wrapped in bash is great, but you have to know many things to output a valid certificate chain.
-As your application evolves, you may find your collection of bash scripts has grows with it.
+As your application evolves, your collection of bash scripts may become large and difficult to maintain.
 This tool is mean to be easy enough to generate a valid certificate chain by only supplying a directory to output them into, and flexible enough that you can easily modify the parameters you need.

-## help

-	myca --help